Fractional CFO: What They Do and When to Hire One

 “The interim CFO is going to be more of a strategic partner.”

-Why You Might Hire an Interim CFO Instead
+When To Hire an Interim CFO Instead

 Scott says portfolio companies and private and public companies that are ready to add a full-time CFO for the first time are well-positioned to seek an interim.